 Uganda has a diverse cultural legacy that dates back to the fourteenth century.
 Buganda, Busoga, Bunyoro, Toro, and Ankole are five ancient kingdoms.
 These kingdoms are linked to the ancient Bachwezi empire.
 Some of the earthworks associated with this ancient empire include the Bigo-by-mugenyi mounds in Mubende.

 Uganda is located on the Equator, between 1o N and 4o N latitude and 30o E and 35o E longitude.
 It so offers a warm temperature with two rain seasons, as well as a variety of sights that may be visited throughout the year.
 The dry months of December to February and June to August, on the other hand, are the ideal for game viewing.

 There are ten national parks in Uganda, including two world heritage sites Bwindi Impenetrable National Park and the Rwenzori Mountains National Park, the others are, the Kidepo Valley National Park, the Lake Mburo National Park, the Mgahinga Gorilla National Park, the Mount Elgon National Park, the Murchison Falls National Park, the Queen Elizabeth National Park, and the Semuliki National Park.
 Others are forest and wildlife reserves which in total make 28 protected areas in Uganda.

 Game and bird viewing

 Mountain Climbing and Hiking

-Cultural SitesUganda has many cultural sites.
-Kasubi Tombs: A UNESCO World Heritage Site, originally Kabaka Muteesa I’s palace (1880-1884), the graves of Muteesa I, Mwanga II, Daudi Chwa and Muteesa II are found in the main house which was reconstructed after a fire in 2010.
+Uganda is rich in cultural sites.
+Tombs of Kasubi (a UNESCO world heritage Site) : Originally Kabaka Muteesa I’s palace (1880-1884), the burials of Muteesa I, Mwanga II, Daudi Chwa, and Muteesa II may be seen in the main building, which was rebuilt following a fire in 2010.